 As a University researcher, Lea Waters, PhD, turns her science into strength-based strategies to help organizations, educators and parents around the world build resilience in their employees and children, helping them to thrive.
 Lea’s keynotes and talks offer her audience a unique blend of science, practice and humor.

-To find out more about working with Lea or to book Lea for your next event, please fill out the speaker request form here.
+To find out more about working with Lea or to book Lea for your next event, please contact us.

 Photo credits (in order of appearance): Benjamin Manley, Jon Flobrant, Jordan Whitt, Chris Liverani, Daniel Chekalov, and Jeremy Avery on Unsplash.